hawkinsw/QoOID/draft-olden-ippm-qoo.md

 The reason for making the QoO metric for a session or time-period is to make it understandable for an end-user, an end-user should not have to relate to the time period the metric is for.

 ## An example
 Example.com's video-conferencing service requirements can be translated into the QoO Framework.
-For best performance for video meetings they specify 4/4 Mbps, 100 ms latency, <1% packet loss, and <30 ms jitter.
-This can be translated to an NRP (if we take some liberties with interpreting their jitter score):
+For best performance for video meetings, they specify 4/4 Mbps, 100 ms latency, <1% packet loss, and <30 ms jitter.
+This can be translated to an NRP:

 NRP example.com video conferencing service:
 At minimum 4/4 Mbps.